 We welcome fair use of this content.
 Please credit the Leo Baeck Institute in your citation.
 For usage policies and to request higher resolution images, see Reproductions and Permissions.

-Portrait of Erna Weill as an art student, Leo Baeck Institute, F 23042.
+Erna Weill as an art student, Leo Baeck Institute, F 23042.